rozenborg/whisperer/whisperer.md

 - **Save button:** persists settings to `localStorage` (`Saved!` feedback on success).

 ### Compose Card
-- Inputs for persona + focus text.
+- Single textarea prompt field (Briefing Prompt) for persona, instructions, and focus.
 - Buttons
   - **Generate Outline** – calls the backend report endpoint using the selected date window.
   - **Generate Briefing** – runs the end-to-end flow using whatever sources are already in the table.
-  - **Add Sources** (ghost button) – same ingestion action as on the Sources tab.
-- Status hint and summary chips (total sources, processed count, selections, active date window).
+- Summary chips (total sources, processed count, selections, active date window).

 ### Outline + Evidence
 - Outline panel shows bullets and a “View Sources” button (opens the evidence drawer with per-bullet citations).